-Riding your first sportive or organised cycling event this year?
+Riding your first sportive or organised cycling event when they resume later this year?
 Here are some top tips from the road.cc team to help you get through your first sportive smoothly and ensure you enjoy the ride.

 1. Pace yourself

 Don’t go off too fast at the start.
 It's very easy to get excited and set off too fast, we know we've been there and done it ourselves.
 Instead set yourself a realistic speed goal and stick to it, and try and find other people riding at a similar pace and ride with them.

 This is especially important if it’s your first sportive.
 It’s better to finish with a smile on your face and feel you could have ridden faster, than push too hard and struggle to get round.
 Once you’ve successfully completed your first event you can start entering more and increasing your pace as your confidence and fitness improves.